-1. Summary
+1. Purpose of report

-- 1.1 The high needs funding formula is the local process that is utilised to allocate the High Needs Block of the Dedicated Schools Grant (DSG) funding that the Council receives to the providers of support to children with additional needs in the Borough of Walsall. - 1.2 Central Government, in line with the commitment set out in its manifesto document, has now begun the process of implementing a High needs National Funding Formula (High Needs NFF), which it believes will allow for a more equitable and comparable distribution of funding to authorities across the country compared to the current methodology (which is in the main based on historic spending on education in each area rather than need). - 1.3 This methodology for allocating funding to local authorities will commence in April 2018. - 1.4 As the current local high needs funding formula has been in place since April 2014, the move to the national funding formula has provided an opportunity to review current arrangements for funding special schools within Walsall, which form the largest single area supported by the High Needs DSG grant. - 1.5 As such a Schools Forum working group was set up, comprising representatives from all Walsall special schools, with the aim of reviewing the current funding formula and seeking to identify appropriate changes to ensure allocation of funding continues to be equitable and based on the underlying needs of the children supported. - 1.6 The outcome of this working group was reported to Walsall Schools Forum at their meeting on 5 December 2017, at which Schools Forum supported the proposed amendments to the funding formula factors to be utilised for the 2018/19 local schools funding formula and recommended the formula to Cabinet.
+- 1.1 The high needs funding formula is the local process that is utilised to allocate the High Needs Block of the Dedicated Schools Grant (DSG) funding that the Council receives to the providers of support to children with additional needs in the Borough of Walsall. - 1.2 Central Government, in line with the commitment set out in its manifesto document, has now begun the process of implementing a High needs National Funding Formula (High Needs NFF), which it believes will allow for a more equitable and comparable distribution of funding to authorities across the country compared to the current methodology (which is in the main based on historic spending on education in each area rather than need). - 1.3 This methodology for allocating funding to local authorities will commence in April 2018. - 1.4 As the current local high needs funding formula has been in place since April 2014, the move to the national funding formula has provided an opportunity to review current arrangements for funding special schools within Walsall, which form the largest single area supported by the High Needs DSG grant. - 1.5 As such a Schools Forum working group was set up, comprising representatives from all Walsall special schools, with the aim of reviewing the current funding formula and seeking to identify appropriate changes to ensure allocation of funding continues to be equitable and based on the underlying needs of the children supported. - 1.6 The outcome of this working group and proposed basis of the local high needs funding formula for 2018/19 is set out in this report, alongside the work that will be undertaken to inform the 2019/20 formula.
+The recommendation of Schools Forum will be reported to Cabinet at their meeting on 21 March 2018, where they are required to approve any formula that will be utilised.